SamsadSajid/product-information-management/README.md

 # Features
 - As a user I can add a Category
 - As a user I can add a Category to another category
+- As a user I can update category
 - As a user I can delete a Category
 - As a user I can add an Article
 - As a user I can add a category to an article